qyz96/stanford-cme213.github.io/gcp.md

 ## Before You Start
 ---

-Use a non-Stanford Google account.
+- Use a **non-Stanford Google account.**
-Redeem your GCP credits provided by the course.
+- Redeem your GCP credits provided by the course.
-Google and Piazza are always helpful.
+- Google and Canvas are always helpful.

 ## Prepare your Google Cloud Platform account
 ---